hannahdxz/STAT545-hw-Dong-Xinzhe/hw 07/03_gap-report.md

 | Europe    | Bosnia and Herzegovina |  1.2899756|
 | Europe    | Albania                |  1.1335758|

 **4.** Create a figure for each continent, and write one file per continent, with an informative name.
-The figure should give scatterplots of life expectancy vs. year for the 4 countries for each continent above, faceting on country, fitted line overlaid.
+The figure should give scatterplots of life expectancy vs. year for the 4 countries found above for each continent, fitted line overlaid.

 ``` r
 # for Africa